s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 -include $(DEP_FILES)
 ```

 Next two lines are a little bit tricky.
 If you once again take a look at how we defined our compilation targets for both C and assembler source files, you might notice that we used `-MMD` parameter.
 This parameter instructs `gcc` compiler to create a dependency file for each generated object file.
-A dependency file is a file in Makefile format that defines all dependencies for a particular source file.
+A dependency file is a file in makefile format that defines all dependencies for a particular source file.
 These dependencies usually contain a list of all included headers.
-Then we need to include all generated dependency files, so that make knows what exactly to recompile in the case when some header changes.
+Then we need to include all generated dependency files, so that make knows what exactly to recompile in case when some header changes.

 ```
 $(ARMGNU)-ld -T src/linker.ld -o kernel7.elf  $(OBJ_FILES)